galaxyproject/training-material/topics/ecology/tutorials/Metashrimps_tutorial/tutorial.md

 This tutorial aims to teach how to use the interactive tool MetaShRIMPS, available on Galaxy Ecology, to produce Data Papers drafts and FAIR quality assessment reports from metadata using EML standard.
-This tutorial purpose is also to explain why is it needed to improve the overall FAIR quality of metadata and how this tool respond to this necessity.
+This tutorial purpose is also to explain why it is needed to improve the overall FAIR quality of metadata and how this tool responds to this necessity.

 > <comment-title>What does FAIR mean?</comment-title>
 > [FAIR](https://www.go-fair.org/fair-principles/) stand for **Findable, Accessible, Interoperable, Reusable**.